-(Mark one) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period e nded June 30, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file numl per: 001-36827 pdvWirele ess, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of Incorporation or organization) 33-0745043 (I.R.S.
-Employer Identification No.) 3 Garret Mountain Plaza Suite 401 Woodland Park, New Jersey (Address of principal executive offices) 07424 (Zip Code) (973) 771-0 (Registrant's telephone numbe Indicate by check mark whether the registrant (1) has filed all reports requested for 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronically Data File required to be submitted and posted pursuant to Rule 405 of Remonths (or for such shorter period that the registrant was required to subm gulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, a company, or an emerging growth company.
-See the definitions of "large a company" and "emerging growth company" in Rule 12b-2 of the Exchange ccelerated filer," "accelerated filer", "smaller reporting Large accelerated filer □ (Do not check if a smaller reporting com Emerging growth company ☑ Accelerated filer Pany) Smaller reporting company If an emerging growth company, indicate by check mark if the registrant by with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act). □ Yes 🗷 No At August 1, 2018, 14,509,807 shares of the registrant's common stock v vere outstanding.
+(Mark one) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(e) i) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ende ed September 30, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(0 i) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file numb per: 001-36827 pdvWirele (Exact name of registrant as s Delaware (State or other jurisdiction of Incorporation or organization) 33-0745043 (I.R.S.
+Employer Identification No.) 3 Garret Mountain Plaza Suite 401 Woodland Park, New Jersey (Address of principal executive offices) 07424 (Zip Code) (973) 771-0 (Registrant's telephone number Indicate by check mark whether the registrant (1) has filed all reports requested of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days. ☑ Yes ☐ No Indicate by check mark whether the registrant has submitted electronically Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the precedir required to submit such files). $ extbf{ ile}$ Yes $ extbf{ ile}$ No Indicate by check mark whether the registrant is a large accelerated filer, a company, or an emerging growth company.
+See the definitions of "large a and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Emerging growth company Accelerated filer If an emerging growth company, indicate by check mark if the registrant h with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
+Yes No At November 1, 2018, 14,630,825 shares of the registrant's common stock were outstanding.